naminhcs/naminhcs.github.io/_posts/2021-05-27-HCMUS-CTF-WriteUp.md

 ~~~
 	!me(ctx, dh(gs(ctx.getString(R.string.ct1), ctx.getString(R.string.k1)), ps[0]), ctx.getString(R.string.t1))
 ~~~
 In Android, each string is represented by a number.
 We can find _resources.arsc/res/values/string_.
-This code get string in R.string.ct1 and R.string.k1 and encrypt by gs().
-A string returned by gs are "MD5".
+This code get string in R.string.ct1 and R.string.k1 and encrypted by gs().
+A string returned by gs is "MD5".
 I think string encrypted by MD5 algorithm.
 We can decrypt online.

 Do the same, we can get flag is

----
+{: .box-note}

----
+**Note:** HCMUS-CTF{peppa-9876543-BAAAM-A1z9-3133337}